How to Buy Victoria Peak Tram Tickets for Hong Kong

 More Peak Tram Queues

-At this point, we all had sore feet and we also had 3 irritable children.
-As a result, my wife and I were experiencing a major sense of humour failure only to then be confronted with a large queue.
-It was made worse by seeing people that had pre-booked tickets through Klook skip the queue and pretty much go straight to the front of the line.
+At this point, we all had sore feet, and we also had three irritable children.
+As a result, my wife and I were experiencing a major sense of humour failure, only to then be confronted with a large queue.
+It was made worse by seeing people who had pre-booked tickets through Klook skip the queue and pretty much go straight to the front of the line.

-We went very close to abandoning our plans to visit Victoria Peak and probably the only thing that kept us waiting was the fact that 20 years earlier we had gone up Victoria Peak and been confronted with a complete white-out, so we didn’t want to miss the famous views from Victoria Peak again when we were so close.
-In hindsight, we were so glad we caught the tram up Victoria Peak but would strongly encourage everyone to pre-book your tram tickets.
+We went very close to abandoning our plans to visit Victoria Peak, and probably the only thing that kept us waiting was the fact that 20 years earlier, we had gone up Victoria Peak and been confronted with a complete white-out, so we didn’t want to miss the famous views from Victoria Peak again when we were so close.
+In hindsight, we were so glad we caught the tram up Victoria Peak, but would strongly encourage everyone to pre-book their tram tickets.

 Victoria Peak Tram Journey